Gluten-Free Etiquette for Hosting Great Summertime Parties and BBQs!

 Steer Clear of Cross Contamination

-Cross-contamination is when a gluten-free food becomes contaminated with gluten – enough gluten to make someone on a gluten-free diet, sick.
-Also referred to in the food industry as cross-contact, cross-contamination can occur in a variety of different places, including your kitchen, on utensils, pans, serving dishes, and grills.
-It also can occur in pre-packaged foods… If the nutrition ingredients don’t list wheat, it’s still safer to steer clear if a gluten-free listing is not on the packaging.
+Cross-contamination is when gluten-free food becomes contaminated with gluten – enough gluten to make someone on a gluten-free diet sick.
+Also referred to in the food industry as cross-contact, cross-contamination can occur in various places, including your kitchen, on utensils, pans, serving dishes, and grills.
+It also can occur in pre-packaged foods… If the nutrition ingredients don’t list wheat, it’s safer to steer clear if a gluten-free listing is not on the packaging.

 1. What You Can Do

-- Clean your grill space and grates before the party – The grill and space around it could have gluten on it from the previous grilling on the same surface.
+Clean your grill space and grates before the party –The grill and area around it could have traces of gluten from the previous grilling on the same surface.
 Designate a section of your grill – Use the top rack as the strictly gluten-free area on your grill.

 Use aluminum foil (even in your dedicated grill space) to be extra safe!

-- Avoid basting, toasting or roasting on the upper rack above foods meant to be gluten-free – Basting with marinades that contain gluten, toasting buns, or direct roasting vegetables and other food items that are spiced with gluten-containing ingredients above foods meant to be gluten-free is a sure recipe for disaster and your guests getting “glutened” by mistake.
+On the upper rack above foods meant to be gluten-free – Basting with marinades containing gluten, toasting buns, or directly roasting vegetables and other food items spiced with gluten-containing ingredients above foods intended to be gluten-free is a sure recipe for disaster and your guests getting “glutened” by mistake.

-- Bring your grill master up to speed – Talk with the person doing the grilling.
+Bring your grill master up to speed –Talk with the grilling person.
 Educate and emphasize the importance of being careful about how they grill for your gluten-free guests.
-If gluten-free meats are on the menu, double-check that the spices and sauces are safe, and be cautious about marinades, consider leaving some meat un-marinated for your gluten-free guests.
+If gluten-free meats are on the menu, double-check that the spices and sauces are safe, and be cautious about marinades; consider leaving some meat un-marinated for your gluten-free guests.

-- Invest in a small travel-size grill – Are you still having anxiety about grilling for your gluten-free guest?
-Consider this option to be completely sure that your food isn’t touching left-over gluten on your mainstay grill.
+Invest in a small travel-size grill –Are you still anxious about grilling for your gluten-free guest?
+Consider this option to ensure your food isn’t touching left-over gluten on your mainstay grill.